edorgeville/trpc-mqtt/README.md

 import { appRouter } from './appRouter';

+const client = mqtt.connect('mqtt://localhost');

 createMQTTHandler({
-  url: "mqtt://localhost",
+  client,
   requestTopic: "rpc/request",
   router: appRouter
 });
 ```

-Note: same as in the client, `mqttServerOptions` can be specified to configure the underlying MQTT connection.
+Note: same as with the link, don't forget to clean up the MQTT client when you're done, using `client.end()`.

 ## License